Flink SQL DML¶

 Running Confluent Cloud Kafka with local Flink

-Reading from a topic specific offsets
+Reading from a topic at specific offsets

 Get or create a service account.